whitneyburton/portfolios/students/lev_kravinsky/20150814-lev_kravinsky-m3.md

 ###Feedback to Me
 ----
 Last module, some challenges that I encountered were trying to go too fast, not taking pomodoros, and not committing frequently enough.
 This module, I've attempted to slow down, and my peers seem to agree that I've improved in that area - my public speaking skills have improved a huge amount due to all the lightning talks I've given (I think it's like 10 or so now).
-I also now take pomodoros on every project I work on, and I now have both the most commits of anyone in 1503 and the longest streak.
+I also now take pomodoros on every project I work on.
+Something else I've been doing is committing frequently - I'm on a 61 day streak right now and have about 1300 commits from Module 2 & 3.

 Positive feedback:
 Justin's feedback to me was that he loves pairing with me, Max said he was very happy about our group work together, and Morgan said she adores me.